nadiamariduena/python-intro-2024-privat/z_PYgame/spaceship_game/RE_game-CODE_08_Debut-game_create_star_class.md

 ✅ **CHATGPT:** When we use a for loop to create 20 stars in Pygame, **we are indeed instantiating 20 separate Star objects**.

+> - - #### Each star requires its own image and surface, which can lead to increased memory usage.

+> - - #### Additionally, if rendering is involved, the graphics pipeline processes each star individually, potentially impacting performance.